-Antigua is located in the Leeward Islands of the Eastern Caribbean and is surrounded by numerous smaller islands, one of which is Long Island and home to Jumby Bay Resort.
+Antigua is located in the Leeward Islands of the Eastern Caribbean and is surrounded by numerous smaller islands, one of which is Long Island and home to Jumby Bay.
 After a busy five days exploring every corner of Antigua, I was rewarded with a two night stay at Jumby.

 Jumby Bay from the pristine sea